40 Clever Ways to Repurpose Old Kitchen Items

 Soup Spoon Handled Update to a Recipe Box

-Oversized glass canisters are great for pantry staples but if you find you have an extra one or two, why not make it a fun fairy garden container?
+Oversized glass canisters are great for pantry staples, but if you have an extra one, try this fairy garden idea.

-For more fairy garden ideas, hop on over to my post –> Inspiring Fairy Garden Ideas and Easy DIYs.
+For more fairy garden inspiration, visit –> Inspiring Fairy Garden Ideas and Easy DIYs.

 Glass Canister Fairy Garden